freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-hardware-data.rst

 Specify the new object state in the notified event
 --------------------------------------------------

-High level communication protocols usually know if the readed value is a temperature, a binary state (true/false) or another kind of value.
+High level communication protocols usually know if the read value is a temperature, a binary state (true/false) or another kind of value.

 In this case you can specify the object state directly in the notified